Network-Level Prompt and Trait Leakage in Local Research Agents: Introduction

 Web and Research Agents (WRAs) are reshaping how users interact with information.
 Unlike traditional assistants that answer isolated queries, these Large Language Model (LLM)-powered systems autonomously plan, browse, and synthesize knowledge across the web~\cite{huang2025deep}.
 Major AI providers are integrating such agents directly into their flagship assistants or browsers, including OpenAI \cite{openai2025introducingdeepresearch}, Google Gemini \cite{google2025geminideepresearch}, Grok \cite{xai2025grok3}, Mistral \cite{mistral2025lechat}, and Perplexity \cite{perplexity2025deepresearch}.
 Open-source counterparts such as LangChain's Local Deep Researcher \cite{langchain2025localdeepresearcher}, GPT Researcher~\cite{elovic2023gptresearcher}, and Agent Laboratory~\cite{schmidgall2025agent} are also widely adopted in academic and developer communities.
 Their growing deployment in assistants, productivity platforms, and enterprise environments, particularly within privacy-sensitive sectors such as healthcare, law, and finance, raises urgent concerns about their security and privacy implications.
 While on-device execution through locally-deployable models and TLS-encrypted access could suggest privacy guarantees, this perception is misleading.
 Yet WRAs leave unavoidable, structured metadata traces that can reveal sensitive user intent, creating an underexplored leakage vector.

-As autonomous agent systems, WRAs inherit vulnerabilities from both LLMs and traditional web browsing, such as system prompt extraction~\cite{hui2024pleak}, model memorization~\cite{carlini2021extracting}, metadata exposure~\cite{siby2019encrypted}, and behavioral fingerprinting~\cite{bird2020replication}.
-Yet they also expose a distinct and underexplored vulnerability: their behavioral traces.
-They reflect the agent’s internal reasoning process and can reveal sensitive or stigmatized user intent~\cite{oliveira2023browsing, su2017anonymizing}.
-Even if prompts and page contents remain fully encrypted, externally visible metadata, such as domain names, access order, payload size, and timing, can silently expose user intent \cite{oliveira2023browsing, su2017anonymizing}.
-Because WRAs autonomously execute multi-step research plans \cite{zheng2025deepresearcher}, they produce cascades of semantically related domain visits in dense temporal bursts \cite{perplexity2025deepresearch}.
-These structured, high-throughput access patterns \cite{chiang2025web, mudryi2025hidden} are unlike human browsing behavior and make WRAs particularly amenable to profiling and inference attacks \cite{chiang2025web, mudryi2025hidden} while introducing new risks through autonomous, high-throughput interaction with live websites.
+As autonomous agent systems, WRAs inherit vulnerabilities from both LLMs and traditional web browsing ~\cite{hui2024pleak,carlini2021extracting,siby2019encrypted,bird2020replication}.
+Yet they also expose a distinct, underexplored vulnerability: behavioral traces determined by an LLM acting on a user's query.
+Prior work has shown that user intent and goals can be inferred from search queries and browsing activity ~\cite{rose2004understanding,jones2007know}.
+Even when content is encrypted, metadata such as domain names, access order, payload size, and timing can silently reveal what a user is trying to accomplish ~\cite{oliveira2023browsing,su2017anonymizing}.